 We are proud that this research contributes to the growing body of evidence demonstrating the value of career development.
-The insights will not only inform the next steps of the CDI's Valuing Careers campaign but will also be shared with careers researchers to support and encourage additional research.
+The insights will not only for the next steps in the CDI's Valuing Careers campaign but will also be shared with careers researchers to support and encourage additional research.

-David Morgan Chief Executive, Career Development Institute
+David MorganChief Executive Career Development Institute